rollbar/rollbar-php/README.md

 Rollbar::report_message('testing 123', 'info');

-// raises an E_NOTICE which will be reported by the error handler
+// raises an E_NOTICE which will *not* be reported by the error handler
 $foo = $bar;

 // will be reported by the exception handler